beazt123/homemade-ai-assistant/README.md

 - Pocketsphinx is not supported beyond python 3.6.
 The python version was downgraded to support pocketsphinx so as to enable offline transcription.
 - [rasa init fails with import error "composition view" remedy](https://stackoverflow.com/questions/70506164/importerror-cannot-import-name-compositionview-from-sanic-views-when-i-trie)
 - Should not move the project if it has an existing virtualenv living in the system.
 Otherwise need to reset the virtualenv by deleting and re-creating it from the Pipfile
+- Pyaudio requires a different dependency on raspberry pi, which in turn depends on portaudio.
+[Install portaudio 1st.](https://raspberrypi.stackexchange.com/questions/75031/cannot-install-pyaudio)